v38armageddon/mela-website/index.md

-## Soviet Patchwork Temporary page
+## Mela Temporary page

-This website is for preserving the domain name: Soviet Patchwork even if a change name is effected.
+This website is for preserving the domain name: Mela even if a change name is effected.